 If it’s safe to go outside, start checking your property for damage.
 Your most immediate need is to prevent further damage from occurring.
-If, for example, the roof is leaking, cover it with a tarp or other sturdy material to minimize damage to the interior of your home and your possessions.
-Or, if tree branches were weakened during the storm, call someone to have them removed before they fall.
+If, for example, the roof is leaking, cover it with a tarp or other sturdy material.
+This helps to minimize damage to the interior of your home and your possessions.
+Or, if the storm weakened tree branches, call someone to have them removed before they fall.
 Note that if you don’t take steps to prevent further damage, your insurance may not cover that damage.

 After you’ve seen to any areas that need immediate attention, carefully inspect your home—inside and out—and take photos of anything that’s been damaged.
 This includes your vehicle(s), personal possessions (e.g., clothing, furniture, outdoor grill, patio furniture), and landscaping.
 Photo capture allows the opportunity for customers to take and share pictures of their property damage from ground level, when safe to do so.
-Additionally, video and virtual walk through may be available, and your adjuster will advise you of what is needed to complete the process.
+Additionally, video and virtual walk through may be available.
+Your adjuster will advise you of what you need to complete the process.

-Your inspection should also reveal areas that you need to clean up, such as gutters and downspouts that are clogged with storm debris.
+Your inspection should also reveal areas that you need to clean up.
+This includes areas such as gutters and downspouts that are clogged with storm debris.
 Take photos before you clean up just in case you find related water damage later.
 Although you should address any issues that could lead to further damage, don’t start repairs until after you‘ve discussed the claim and repair process with your insurance company.

 Filing an Insurance Claim